allinurl/goaccess/README.md

 is to quickly analyze and view web server statistics in real time without needing to use your browser (_great if you want to do a quick analysis of your access log via SSH, or if you simply love working in the terminal_).

+It also serves as a practical tool for security monitoring, making it easy to spot suspicious activity, unusual traffic patterns, brute-force attempts, scanners, bots, and anomalous requests directly from your logs.

 While the terminal output is the default output, it has the capability to generate a complete, self-contained, real-time [**`HTML`**](https://rt.goaccess.io/?src=gh)